Student surveys

 Assessment Survey

-The Assessment Survey seeks anonymous feedback on taught students' experience of sitting in-person, computer-based exams to improve future exam practice and processes.
-Eligible students are only be e-mailed invitations with personalised links to the survey after they have finished their last exam of the year.
-The survey was last open 17 May to 7 July 2023.
+The Assessment Survey seeks anonymous feedback on taught students' experience of assessment at Oxford.
+Eligible students are only e-mailed invitations with personalised links to the survey after they have finished their last exam of the year, with e-mails starting in late May and the survey closing in early July.
+Feedback will help continue aspects of assessment that have worked well, and make changes where there is opportunity for improvement.

 College WiFi